rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 #### Speed Quotient (SQ)

-Speed Quotient (SQ) is the ratio of closure duration and opening duration [@kuang2012 and references therein].
+Speed Quotient (SQ) is the ratio of closure duration and opening duration (Kuang and Keating 2012 and references therein).
 This measure is a way of describing the symmetry of the glottal pulse, which may relate to phonation: creaky voice should have a lower SQ, indicating a skewed pulse due to shorter closure duration, while breathy voice should have an SQ closer to 1, reflecting similar closure and open durations.
-However, SQ is reported to not vary with phonation as reliably as CQ [@kuang2012], and impressionistically, this measure is not used nearly as much as the others discussed here.
+However, SQ is reported to not vary with phonation as reliably as CQ (Kuang and Keating 2012), and impressionistically, this measure is not used nearly as much as the others discussed here.

 #### Derivative-EGG Closure Peak Amplitude (DECPA) / Peak Increase in Contact (PIC)

-DECPA / PIC is a measure of the amplitude at the positive (contacting) DEGG peak and is thought to reflect the speed of the transition to the closure phase [@michaud2004; keating2011]. @keating2011 found that PIC can differentiate phonation contrasts in at least some languages and that it tends to be higher for breathy phonation.
-Beyond phonation, @michaud2004 also found that DECPA correlates with pragmatic emphasis, even in cases where F0 and intensity did not reliably indicate focus.
+DECPA / PIC is a measure of the amplitude at the positive (contacting) DEGG peak and is thought to reflect the speed of the transition to the closure phase (Michaud 2004; Keating et al. 2011).
+Keating et al. (2011) found that PIC can differentiate phonation contrasts in at least some languages and that it tends to be higher for breathy phonation.
+Beyond phonation, Michaud (2004) also found that DECPA correlates with pragmatic emphasis, even in cases where F0 and intensity did not reliably indicate focus.

 There are some potential limitation to the use of DECPA / PIC.
 Since DECPA is simply the amplitude